qbradq/sharduo/README.md

 including all features required to mine ore and smelt it into ingots.

 ### Known Defects ###
-* Going up too steep a hill will block, see location 1554x651x6 to 1554x652x11
 * Weight seems to stay on cursor after drop to container reject on too much weight
 * Skin hues are off-by-one, fix it
 * Men wearing dresses sometimes, I think there may be a bug in the template or in IsFemale variable